. ALUMNI ICC STAFF

 From the very beginning ICC has operated with complete transparency and adopted governance standards that are in accordance with established procedures and laws for non-profit organizations.

-The Board of Trustees is the governing body of the ICC.
+The Trustee Directors are the governing body of the ICC.
 Trustees volunteer their time & no salary is received.
 They serve as guardians of the ICC’s mission & have ultimate veto power over the affairs of the organization.
 The Board of Trustees is made up of individuals who are major donors to the organization and/or esteemed community leaders who embody the mission of the ICC.
 Trustees meet three times per year & are elected for 3 or 10 year terms.

 Trustees: Talat Hasan, Anil Godhwani, Gautam Godhwani, Kanwal Rekhi, B.V.
 Jagdeesh, Vibhu Mittal, Naren Bakshi